azuredevcollege/trainingdays/day6/challenges/challenge5.md

 ***
 **4: Clean-up**

 When you completed the challenge, don't forget to delete the resources that you have created.
-Via the portal, find the resource group that you have created at the beggining of this challange and delete it.
+Via the portal, find the resource group that you have created at the beginning of this challenge and delete it.
 All the resources **ACR, AKS** that you have created in the resource group will be automatically deleted too.
 <img src="./img/acr26.png">

 <img src="./img/acr27.png">